A command-line program to crop the margins of PDF files, with many options.

 pdf-crop-margins -h | more

+The full output of that command is also listed below, at the bottom of this page.
 On Windows you may need to explicitly put the Python distribution’s Scripts directory into your environment PATH in order to avoid having to use the full pathname.

 To see the documentation, run: